SumantMS/cgv12.github.io/README.md

 accept = true;
 done = true;
 }

-Computer Graphics and Visualization Laboratory 18CSL67 AIT Dept of CSE 20 else if (outcode0 & outcode1) //logical and is not 0.
+else if (outcode0 & outcode1) //logical and is not 0.
 Trivially reject and exit done = true;
 else